 Some recipients of your personal information will be outside of the United Kingdom – for further information including on how we safeguard your personal data when we share data with them, see ‘Transfer of your information out of the UK’ below.

 Whether information has to be provided by you, and if so why

-We may transfer your personal information to Mailchimp, GoToMeeting, ProsperWorks and Eventbrite, which are located in the USA, outside the European Economic Area (EEA).
-We may also share your information as set out above, with the educational establishment of which you are an alumnus or student – that may involve transferring your data outside the EEA.
+We may transfer your personal information to service providers such as Mailchimp, SendGrid, GoToMeeting, Copper CRM and Eventbrite, which are located in the USA.
+We may also share your information as set out above, with the educational establishment of which you are an alumnus or student – that may involve transferring your data outside the UK.

 - require us to correct any mistakes in your information which we hold